-You can easily halve this amount and bake, as per usual, in a 9 x 13″ pan.
+Yes, you can easily halve the amount and bake, as per usual, in a 9×13″ pan.

 How do I store Homemade Focaccia?

-Fortunately, bread freezes BEAUTIFULLY.
-And this no knead Focaccia is no exception.
-Freeze after it’s fully baked and cooled.
-When ready to eat, simply reheat in a 350F oven for 5-10 minutes.
-The texture will taste the same as the day you baked it!
+To reheat, warm in a 350F oven for 5-10 minutes.
+The texture will be the same as the day you baked it!

 Everything Bagel No Knead Focaccia

 - 13 x 18" sheet pan

 - 2 1/4 tsp instant yeast (1 packet, 1/4 oz)